Ansible Vault vs HashiCorp Vault: which secret goes where

 Ansible Vault: secrets that ship with the play

 Ansible Vault encrypts a vars file with a passphrase.
 The ciphertext is safe to commit, and Ansible decrypts it in memory when the playbook runs.
-It's the right tool for the handful of static secrets a playbook needs to bootstrap a host.
+It is the right tool for the handful of static secrets a playbook needs to bootstrap a host — a registry pull password, an initial API token, a TLS key for a one-time install.

 ansible-vault encrypt group_vars/prod/secrets.ymlNew Vault password: ********Encryption successful head -2 group_vars/prod/secrets.yml$ANSIBLE_VAULT;1.1;AES25639396264613966... (ciphertext — safe to commit)# group_vars/prod/secrets.yml is ansible-vault encrypted- hosts: prodtasks:- name: write app configtemplate:src: app.conf.j2 # references {{ db_password }}dest: /etc/app.conf # decrypted only in memory, at run time

-Supply the passphrase at run time — interactively, or from a 0600 file in CI that is never committed:
+Supply the passphrase at run time — interactively, or from a 0600 file in CI that is never committed.
+In CI, inject the passphrase from your platform's secret store and pass --vault-password-file pointing at a temp file the job deletes on exit.

 ansible-playbook playbook.yml --ask-vault-pass# in CI, from a locked-down file:ansible-playbook playbook.yml --vault-password-file .vault-pass